Amazon Web Services - Installation

 Costs and Licensing

-Device42 on AWS operates using the Bring Your Own License (BYOL) model, meaning there is no additional charge from Device42 to run on AWS.
-Aside from the yearly fee for your Device42 license, the only costs you will incur via AWS are the costs they bill you for the use of your instances; usually an hourly fee, depending on the instance size you select; larger instances usually cost more.
+Device42 on AWS operates using the Bring Your Own License (BYOL) model, meaning you can run on AWS with no additional charge from Device42.
+Other than the yearly fee for your Device42 license, the only costs you will incur via AWS are the charges they bill you for the use of your instances.
+These are usually hourly fees, depending on the instance size you select; larger instances generally cost more.

 EC2 Instance Sizing for Device42